cozybonfire/bonfire/README.md

 # bonfire

-A relaxing and distinct color theme extension for VS Code.
+A relaxing and distinct color theme for VS Code.